scenerystack/community/docs/index.md

     **SceneryStack is also ready to be implemented with your favorite JS libraries and frameworks, such as React, Three.js, and more.**

 <iframe src="https://phet.colorado.edu/sims/html/friction/latest/friction_all.html" height="400" width="800" style="border:none;" title="Friction Simulation - made with SceneryStack"></iframe>
-_[Interactive Physics Simulation with Inclusive Features](https://phet.colorado.edu/sims/html/friction/latest/friction_all.html) by @phetsims using SceneryStack_
+<figcaption> <a href="https://phet.colorado.edu/sims/html/friction/latest/friction_all.html">Interactive Physics Simulation with Inclusive Features</a> by @phetsims using SceneryStack</figcaption>

 ---